-Living in a residence hall at University of Jamestown is a part of the educational experience of the student and is therefore a required experience for entering students during their first and second academic years at University of Jamestown.
+Living in a residence hall at University of Jamestown is a part of the educational experience of the student and is therefore a required experience for entering students during their first, second and third academic years at University of Jamestown.

 University of Jamestown reserves the right to make changes and update Rights and Responsibilities at anytime without prior notification.